ZJW-92/Linear_Regression_RED/README.md

 RED uses machine learning to accurately and efficiently match massive amounts of information with people.
 It has accumulated massive amounts of overseas shopping data, analyzed the most popular products and global shopping trends.
 Based on this, RED provides good products to users with a shortest path and a most concise way.

+## Analysis goal

+Based on user data and consumer behavior data
+* Use jupyter notebook to build a linear regression model
+* Forecast changes of user's consumption amount
+* Find the factors that have a greater impact on user consumption